Herbal Support for Holiday Travel

 A high quality Vitamin C supplement with added bioflavonoids also offers immune support in addition to protecting against the radiation you are exposed to while flying.

-You may also want to add Kick-Ass Daily Immune With Elderberry & Astragalus to your bags.
+You may also want to add Daily Immune Builder to your bags.

 Digestion